John Baldessari | Throwing Three Balls in the Air to Get a Straight Line (Best of Thirty-Six Attempts) | 1973 | Zucker Art Books

 5 7/8 x 4 3/8 in.
 (15 x 11 cm)

-Seven burnt Italian wood matches, each mounted on a page annotated with a day of the week, Monday through Sunday.
+Seven burnt Italian wood matches, each mounted on the singed page annotated with a day of the week of the event, Monday through Sunday.

 Published by Galleria La Salita, Rome.